 - Whisk.
 In a large bowl, whisk together the flour, baking powder, and salt.

 - Mix.
 In a large mixing bowl, cream together the butter and sugar with an electric mixer for 3 minutes, or until fluffy.
 Add the eggs 1 at a time and mix just until combined.
 Once mixed, add lemon zest, 3 Tablespoons of lemon juice, and vanilla.
 Mix until incorporated.
 Use a rubber spatula to scrape the sides of the bowl until the batter is well combined.

 - Combine.
 Slowly add the flour mixture, alternating with the buttermilk.
 Mix just until combined.
 With a rubber spatula, gently fold in blueberries.

 - Bake.
 Using a large cookie scoop, add batter to the cupcake pan until the tins are about 3/4 full.
 Bake for 18-22 minutes, or until a toothpick inserted in the center comes clean.
 Let cool completely.

 Lemon Cream Cheese Frosting

 We’re taking the classic cream cheese frosting up a notch by adding some fresh lemon juice and zest.
-The citrus adds a bright flavor and is the perfect compliment to the lemon blueberry cupcakes.
+The citrus adds a bright flavor and is the perfect complement to the lemon blueberry cupcakes.

-You want the consistency of the frosting to be thick enough to hold a point so that it will keep it’s shape when piping on top.
+You want the consistency of the frosting to be thick enough to hold a point so that it will keep its shape when piping on top.
 If it is too thin, add a bit more powdered sugar until it thickens to your liking.
 If you find it’s too thick, thin it out with a dash of milk or heavy cream.

 Baking Tips for Lemon Blueberry Cupcakes